chanhaosheng/project-submissions/project_3/README.md

 |7|Gradient Boosting|Count Vectorizer|0.933|0.977|0.920|28|12|
 |8|Gradient Boosting|TF-IDF Vectorizer|0.919|0.997|0.918|29|12|

 Count Vectorizer with Multinomial Naive Bayes (Model 1) has the best accuracy.
-It also runs faster than the Ensemble models.
 This model was chosen.

 ---